 |Generations of maharajas occupied the magnificent palaces.|

-an ideal world we would recall the details of each visit, but unfortunately, there was simply too much information for us to retain.
-Nor do we have time at this point to do all the research to share those details within our posts.
+In an ideal world, we would recall the details of each visit, but unfortunately, there was too much information for us to retain.
+Nor do we have time to do all the research to share those details within our posts.

 |The exteriors of the various palaces were elaborate and imposing.|